-5. How much does RM 3 propose to raise tolls?
+3. How much does Regional Measure 3 propose to raise tolls?

-RM 3 proposes a toll increase of \$1 in 2019, \$1 in 2022 and \$1 in 2025.
-Subject to voter approval of RM 3, BATA would be allowed to adjust the RM 3 portion of the tolls to account for inflation after the RM 3 toll increase is fully phased in.
+RM 3 specifies a toll increase of \$1 in 2019, \$1 in 2022 and \$1 in 2025.
+Subject to voter approval of RM 3, the Bay Area Toll Authority (BATA) would be allowed to adjust the RM 3 portion of the tolls to account for inflation after the RM 3 toll increase is fully phased in.

-6. Which bridges would be affected by the toll rate increase?
+4. Which bridges would be affected by the toll rate increase?

-Voter approval would affect toll rates on the Bay Area's seven state-owned toll bridges, which include the Antioch Bridge, the Benicia-Martinez Bridge, the Carquinez Bridge, the Dumbarton Bridge, the Richmond-San Rafael Bridge, the San Francisco-Oakland Bay Bridge and the San Mateo-Hayward Bridge.
+Voter approval would affect toll rates on the Bay Area's seven state-owned toll bridges.
+These include the Antioch Bridge, the Benicia-Martinez Bridge, the Carquinez Bridge, the Dumbarton Bridge, the Richmond-San Rafael Bridge, the San Francisco-Oakland Bay Bridge and the San Mateo-Hayward Bridge.
 Tolls on the Golden Gate Bridge would not be affected as it is owned and operated by an independent district not overseen by BATA.

-7. When would the toll rate go into effect?
+5. When would the toll rate go into effect?

-If approved, tolls would be raised by \$1 in January 2019, with subsequent \$1 increases in January 2022 and 2025.
+If approved, tolls would be raised by \$1 on January 1, 2019, with subsequent \$1 increases in January 2022 and January 2025.

-8. Would carpools receive a discount?
+6. Would carpools receive a discount?